bernatferragut/CCT/Introductions/AI Hands On.md

 # AI Hands-On Activity

 **Learning objectives:**
-* Familiarity with computational practices like abstraction and decomposition
+* Devlop familiarity with computational practices like abstraction and decomposition
-* Familiarity with AI computer vision (object description by physical characteristics and not usage)
+* Devlop familiarity with AI computer vision (object description by physical characteristics and not usage)

 **Recommended grade level:** 4-8